 Best of all, unlike a laptop, you can pop the lightweight and discreetly sized iPad into your bag and carry it with you.

-A great picture viewer deserves the kind of pictures you'll want to show to everyone - brush up on your photography with photography DVD our and do your i-Pad proud.
+A great picture viewer deserves the kind of pictures you'll want to show to everyone - brush up on your photography with our Ultimate Beginners Course and do your i-Pad proud.